viniciussbs/notes/erlang/readme.markdown

 **NOTE:** In Erlang, remember that single quoted strings are just *atoms*; so `'a'` is not `"a"`.

 You can even use a different character set in strings.
 The Swedish name `Håkan` will be encoded as `[72,229,107,97,110]`.

+### Comments

+Comments in Erlang start with `%` and extend to the end of the line.
+There are no block comments.

+	% this is just comment
+	X = "Some string".

+Sometimes `%%` is used to comment out the code; this is recognized by Emacs and enable the automatic indentation of commented lines.